 Other Notable Differences

-As we can see, there are significant differences in the roles and responsibilities of a pharmacist and a pharmacy technician.
+As we can see, significant differences exist in the roles and responsibilities of a pharmacist and a pharmacy technician.
 But the distinctions between both professions don’t just end there.

 Below are a few other notable differences worth having in mind: